 Yes!
 Previous college experiences would count toward your Milestone points.
 Once admitted to the program, students start completing their Milestone Activities Inventory including their previous college experiences and determine how many pre-existing points they have.

 As you move through your undergraduate studies, the Knights of Distinction staff will be there to help you find new experiences you might not have considered.
 As a benefit of being in the program you will have access to resources within the Webcourses for each milestone along with access to Knights of Distinction exclusive workshops.

 All students are required to complete a total of 200 points split across the five milestone categories (with optional flex points that you can use to help you complete each milestone):

 50 points from Knights in the World

 Students keep track of their experiences and Milestone points through the Milestone Activities Inventory table.
 We advise students to begin filling out their Inventory as soon as they are admitted and to update it as they progress through the program.
-Students must then submit their Final Milestone Activities Inventory in their graduating semester, along with evidence or documentation for each of the activities listed in their Inventory.

 Also, students will write five (5) Milestone Written Reflections that are 350-500 words in length to reflect on their experiences and achievements of each milestone.
 Students can work on these reflections at their own pace and must complete the five Milestone Reflections by the end of the program.